 ***By ‘net profits’ we mean the amounts won less the amounts lost, on all Betfair markets, less all commission paid and Premium Charges debited.
-Please note: the Premium Charge only applies in respect of bets placed on the Betfair betting exchange and it does not apply to any bets placed on other Betfair products.

 From 31 December 2010, we will begin charging you* a fee†^ (as indicated in the table below) per calendar month ("Inactive Account Fee") if:

 We will contact you via email after 12 months’ inactivity and, after that, the monthly Inactive Account Fee will apply until your remaining balance reaches zero.